 Here is my list of readiness signs to check your child against.
 Sings of reading readiness can be divided into two categories: physical and language.
 The physical indicators of reading readiness are often the most overlooked.
 But they are critical to success in reading.
 Many children do not attain all of these skills until age 7 or older.
 It is okay to delay formal reading instruction until then.
 In fact, most previous generations actually taught reading closer to age 7 or 8.
 Giving your child time to develop these skills is not going to put them behind academically and waiting until your child is ready to learn to read can make the entire process go more quickly and smoothly.

 1. Can your child skip using opposite sides of the body?

 Can your child swing one arm while hopping on the other foot?
 This means that the body has physical connections between the left and right sides of the body.
 If your child cannot skip, work on hopping on one foot and then the other to get them started.
-Demonstrate for them how to skip and encourage them to keep trying.
-If your child has a disability that makes skipping unreasonable, work on being able to play hand clap games where the child claps, then slap hands with a partner in a rhythmic pattern.
-Being able to play more complex games like this also indicates that the left and right brain are working together.
+Demonstrate to them how to skip and encourage them to keep trying.
+If your child has a disability that makes skipping unreasonable, work on being able to play hand clap games where the child claps, and then slaps hands with a partner in a rhythmic pattern.
+Being able to play more complex games like this also indicates that the left and right brains are working together.